neondatabase/website/content/docs/connect/passwordless-connect.md

 ---
-title: Passwordless connect
+title: Passwordless auth
 enableTableOfContents: true
 ---

-Neon's `psql` passwordless connect feature helps you quickly authenticate a connection to Neon without providing a password.
+Neon's `psql` passwordless auth feature helps you quickly authenticate a connection to Neon without providing a password.

 The following instructions require a working installation of [psql](https://www.postgresql.org/download/), an interactive terminal for working with PostgreSQL.
 For information about `psql`, refer to the [psql reference](https://www.postgresql.org/docs/15/app-psql.html), in the _PostgreSQL Documentation_.

-To connect using Neon's `psql` passwordless connect feature:
+To connect using Neon's `psql` passwordless auth feature:

 1. In your terminal, run the following command: